HuntingParty789/resume_screening_app/README.md

 --> Credits

-Project by [Your Name].
+Project by Vidyanshu Kumar Sinha.
 Powered by Groq, Streamlit, and open-source libraries.